-National indicators need to be designed in order to respond to the national, regional and global reporting commitments and targets.
+National indicators need to be designed in order to respond to the national, regional and global reporting commitments and targets with focus on the SDGs Indicators.
 The indicator will measure and describe the distance to the targets and the goals.